ASL-LEX/sign-as-a-service/README.md

 ### Deployment
 Deployment is hosted on an OpenStack virtual machine in the New England Research Cloud (NERC).
 A Portainer instance facilitates the management of Docker containers comprising the deployment.
 Updates to the deployment are seamlessly automated via GitHub Actions.

+### Current Issue
+- client approved the UI design for WIX but it has yet to be implemented